Jere Doyle ’87, P’15

 Entrepreneur in Residence

-Brian is the Shea Center's first Entrepreneur in Residence, where he will assist with program development, mentoring and advising of students, and expanding the Shea Center's reach across campus and to alumni and innovators in the broader technology community.
+Ed is the Shea Center's first Social Entrepreneur in Residence, where he will assist with program development, mentoring and advising of students, and expanding the Shea Center's reach across campus and to alumni and innovators in the broader technology community.

-Brian will hold weekly office hours out of Cushing 336J on Wednesday's from 4P-7P.
+Ed will hold weekly office hours out of Cushing 336H on Tuesday's from 4P-7P.